Kenya Medical Supplies Agency

 The Kenya Medical Supplies Agency (KEMSA) is a specialized Government medical logistics provider for Ministries of Medical Services/Public Health-supported health facilities and programmes in Kenya.

+Background

-KEMSA was established as a state corporation under Cap 446,through the Kenya Medical Supplies Agency Order 2000(Legal Notice No.17 of 11 February 2000).
+KEMSA was established as a state corporation under Cap 446, through the Kenya Medical Supplies Agency Order 2000 (Legal Notice No.17 of 11 February 2000).
 It plays the role of procuring, storing and distributing health commodities for the public sector.